Gig Harbor lawmaker fined again for mixing campaign work and state resources

 Washington's Legislative Ethics Board on Friday ordered Rep. Jesse Young, R-Gig Harbor, to pay $1,500 for mixing campaign activities and state resources during a series of town-hall meetings earlier this year.

 Young also was fined another $500 because the violation was Young's second in less than a year.
-In October 2017, he was penalized $1,000 for campaigning on state time and using his state-employed legislative assistant to assist in his election effort.
+In October 2017, he was penalized $1,000 for campaigning on state time and using his state-employed legislative assistant to help his election effort.

 In the decision announced Monday, the ethics board scrutinized four town halls held by Young in his 26th Legislative District and ruled he crossed the firewall between elections and state business.

 The town halls were arranged with the help of state staff and advertised by his communications officer at the Legislature, according to the board.
-But at the meetings, campaign staff were directly involved, and he offered both campaign and official state information to constituents, including campaign fliers and state-produced contact cards.
+But during at least some of the meetings, campaign staff were directly involved, and he offered both campaign and official state information to constituents, including campaign fliers and contact cards.

 "Legislative resources were used in support of the town hall," the opinion released Monday says.